Franklin Pierce Ravens: Facilities

 Athletic facilities on the Rindge campus include Melissa Bisaccia Memorial Softball Complex, Dr. Arthur and Martha Pappas Field, Sodexo Field, the Franklin Pierce Fieldhouse, and the Grimshaw-Gudewicz Activity Center at Northfields.

 National championships

-The women's soccer team has won five national championships (1994, 1995, 1996, 1997, 1999), and the men's soccer team won the 2007 national championship.
+The women's soccer team has won five national championships (1994, 1995, 1996, 1997, and 1999), and the men's soccer team has won three (2007 and 2022, 2023).
 The women's basketball team has won three regional championships.